Jorl17/open-elevation/docs/host-your-own.md

 2. Exposes port 8080 to forward to the container's port 8080
 3. Runs the default command, which is the server at port 8080

-You should now be able to go to `https://localhost:8080` for all your open-route needs.
+You should now be able to go to `https://localhost:8080` for all your open elevation needs.

 ## Without Docker